symfony/symfony-docs/contributing/documentation/overview.rst

         The ``include()`` function is a new Twig feature that's available in Symfony 2.2.
 Prior, the ``{% include %}`` tag was used.

-Whenever a new version of minor of Symfony2 is released (e.g. 2.3, 2.4, etc), a new branch of the documentation is created from the ``master`` branch.
+Whenever a new minor version of Symfony2 is released (e.g. 2.3, 2.4, etc),
+a new branch of the documentation is created from the ``master`` branch.
 At this point, all the ``versionadded`` tags for Symfony2 versions that have reached end-of-life will be removed.
 For example, if Symfony 2.5 were released